Hootsuite: Business

 The company behind the service is based in Vancouver, British Columbia, Canada.

 In January 2010, the Hootsuite company was spun out of Invoke Media after venture capital firms Blumberg Capital and Hearst Interactive Media raised $2 million in financing for the company.
 Localized versions of Hootsuite are available in English, French, German, Italian, Portuguese, and Spanish.

 As of March 2018, the service managed over one million social media accounts for 16 million unique users.

 Reception

 The Hootsuite software has won awards from Mashable at their Open Web Awards 2009, and the Canadian New Media Award.
 In 2025, Hootsuite was ranked as the top social media management tool by G2.

 Controversies

 In September 2020, Hootsuite faced criticism over its agreement with U.S. Immigration and Customs Enforcement, made weeks after allegations of forced hysterectomies at ICE detention centres surfaced.
 Following public pressure, the company backed out of the deal and posted a lengthy statement from CEO Tom Keiser to their official Twitter account that expressed regret over the internal divisions that the contract had created within the company.
 It later dismissed an employee who had disclosed the contract.
 In October, it was claimed that the contract had been transferred to the rival company NUVI, leading to uncertainty about the actual fate of the contract.

+In January 2026, The Globe and Mail reported that Hootsuite was again working with ICE after internal emails showed that CEO Irina Novoselsky travelled to Washington in September 2025 to “brief ICE on how Hootsuite and Talkwalker can support their mission.” and to pursue a “Trojan Horse Deal”.
+A few days later the company doubled down, saying that as long as the terms and conditions are honored, the contract stands.